 The jury found Ride the Ducks International, the maker of the amphibious vehicle, about 70% responsible for the crash.
 It also assigned the remainder of the blame to Ride the Ducks of Seattle, the company that operated tours using the Ride the Duck International’s vehicles.

 What Happened During & After the Accident?

-On September 24, 2015, a duck boat was being operated for a tour when it suddenly lost control and crashed.
-It was in the process of a tour and was traveling on the Aurora Bridge when it suddenly veered into a bus carrying students and faculty from North Seattle College.
+On September 24, 2015, a duck boat was on a tour when it suddenly lost control and crashed.
+It was traveling on the Aurora Bridge when it suddenly veered into a bus carrying students and faculty from North Seattle College.
 The collision claimed the lives of five people and injured dozens.

 Investigators later determined that the duck boat crashed because of a broken front axle.
-The duck boat’s manufacturer claimed it warned operator Ride the Ducks of Seattle of issues with the axel and advised the company to repair them.
-In their testimony, the operator insisted that the manufacturers recommended fix would not have prevented the failure.
+The duck boat’s manufacturer claimed it warned operator Ride the Ducks of Seattle of issues with the axle and advised the company to repair them.
+In their testimony, the operator insisted that the manufacturer's recommended fix would not have prevented the failure.

 Why Are Duck Boats Still Operating on American Roads?

 As we have revealed in the past, duck boats are inherently dangerous and have a long history of injuring and killing passengers.
-Thirteen people killed in 1999 in Arkansas.
-Five people killed in 2015 in Seattle.
-Seventeen people killed in 2018 in Missouri.
-As the death tolls needlessly rise because of these boats, survivors and the families of victims are asking why they are still operating.
+Thirteen people were killed in 1999 in Arkansas on a duck boat.
+Five people were killed in 2015 in Seattle on a duck boat.
+Seventeen people were killed in 2018 in Missouri on a duck boat.
+As the death tolls needlessly rise because of these boats, survivors and the families of victims keep having to ask: "why are these still operating?"